Loading...

 Book an Appointment – manizheh@musicnl.ca

-Ben Champman-Smith, Music Celebration Week Coordinator
+Ben Champman-Smith, Youth Ventures Project Coordinator

 Toronto born Ben Chapman-Smith is a Musical Artist / Music Educator / Audio Engineer.
 Ben has been working in the music industry in one capacity or another for more than a decade.
 He cut his teeth in Toronto playing with a slew of bands and as a solo act, working as a music teacher, and as a promoter / booker before moving to St John’s Newfoundland in 2018.
 Since then Ben has graduated CNA’s Sound Recording and Production program, worked as the musical director of School of Rock, received public recognition for his work in bands like The Order of The Precious Blood, and Slowpoke, and much more.